 For measurements in the near-infrared range up to 1.7 µm, Avantes offers a new series of uncooled spectrometer configurations.
 The AvaSpec-NIR256-1.7-EVO and the AvaSpec-NIR512-1.7-EVO offer the same high-sensitivity optical bench, but with the next generation of electronics.
 Both instruments deliver the same exceptional performance specifications, such as a sample speed of only 0.53 ms/scan and integration times as fast as 10 µs.
 For applications where resolution is key, or more data points for modeling are required, the 512-pixel detector will be the best choice.
 The AvaSpec-NIR256/512-1.7-EVO spectrometers pair the same trusted InGaAs array detectors with our ultra-low-noise electronics board featuring USB3 and Giga-Ethernet connection port.
 Digital and analog I/O ports enable external triggering and control over the shutter and pulsed light sources and choose from two distinct software-controlled gain-setting modes, high-sensitivity mode (HS, default) and the low-noise mode (LN).
 The unit used in this testing is configured with a slit-50 and OSF-850.

-Description of Methodology:
+Description of Near-infrared Absorption and Reflection Methodology:

 For this experiment, we used the absorbance and reflection modes in AvaSoft.
 These modes are built to capture the absorbance of samples in absorbance units and the reflectance of samples in percent, respectfully.

 Our setup will be used to measure the absorbance and reflection spectrum of four different types of flour: white flour, wheat flour, almond flour, and tapioca flour.
-Both the white and wheat flour types are gluten-free, while the almond and tapioca flours are gluten-free.
+Both the white and wheat flour types contain gluten, while the almond and tapioca flours are gluten-free.
 A WS-2 reflection tile will be used as our reference.
 With the tile, we will use this to optimize the integration time and averaging for the spectrometer.